MimeThaClown/Heist-of-Cinders/Party/Amara/Story.md

 The youngest daughter of the noble Family the Silverthorns.
-Amara's dream was always to become a knight.
+A prestigious elven family known for birthing strong knights.
+At some